 One alternative to housing growth would be to not allocate any sites.
 However, a key objective of the NDP is to influence the location and type of housing development that is secured in Stoke Golding.
 Therefore, this approach is considered to be unreasonable.
 A second alternative would be to pursue a high growth strategy.
-However, there is no evidence to justify substantially higher levels of housing growth and this housing target has been discussed and agreed with Hinckley and Bosworth Borough Council to be reasonable.
+However, there is no evidence to justify substantially higher levels of housing growth and this housing target has been discussed and consulted upon with Hinckley and Bosworth Borough Council who have not raised any concerns on the housing figure.
 Therefore, this alternative is also considered to be unreasonable.

-In regard to site allocations, the NDP proposes to allocate one site to meet the local housing needs, a housing reserve site to meet any additional housing need that may arise in the future and an employment site.
+In regard to site allocations, the NDP proposes to allocate one site to meet the local housing needs, a housing reserve site to meet any additional housing need that may arise in the future.
 A number of site options were considered and appraised as part of a site assessment exercise by the Parish Council and against the SEA objectives.
 The site options are presented in the table below.